mkmksto/ai221_final_project/FINAL_TODOs.md

 ## Tables

 Metrics: Classification Report (Accuracy, Precision, Recall, F1 Score)
+Note: only use accuracy for most models, only add the classification report for the top 3 best performing models with hyperparam tuning

 - Table Comparing all the models (raw, with and without dim reduction)
 - Table Comparing all the models (hyperparam optimized)